frank-ang/amplify-demo/README.md

 # Amplify React

+Below are notes to self on my app build process.

-1. Create the vanilla React project.
+## 1. Create the vanilla React project.
 Run and build.
 Install AWS Amplify.